craftcms/docs/docs/commerce/1.x/docs/adjusters.md

 ## Ordering Adjustments

-The array you return with your plugin’s `commerce_registerOrderAdjusters()` hook can be a simple array of objects that meet the Adjuster Interface.
+The array you return with your plugin’s `commerce_registerOrderAdjusters()` hook can be a simple array of objects that implement the Adjuster Interface.

 If you return a simple array, your adjusters will run after the standard adjusters or after any other plugins that provide adjusters and are loaded before your plugin.